Aosotsi/SpectrumSprint/README.md

 2. Install the required dependencies: `pip install pygame`
 3. Run the game: `python game.py`

-## License

-This project is licensed under the MIT License.
-Feel free to modify and distribute the code as you see fit.

 ## Potential Additions

 - Sound effects and background music